 America is facing an epidemic.
 As of 2014, more than 1.56 million people were incarcerated in the United States.
-The people serving their time – the fathers, mothers, sisters, brothers, sons, and daughters – hail from many different areas, and they were locked up for varying reasons: drug-related offenses, robbery, fraud, firearm offenses, and many more.
+The people serving their time – the fathers, mothers, sisters, brothers, sons, and daughters – hail from many different areas, and they were locked up for varying reasons: drug-related offenses, robbery, domestic violence, assault with a deadly weapon, and many more.

 But the U.S. is a big place – and we wanted to explore the prisoner population breakdown by state.
 To accomplish this, we gathered data from the Bureau of Justice Statistics Corrections Statistical Analysis Tool (CSAT) and mapped each state’s prisoner population by jurisdiction.